entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Cuthbertson, R. S., Russell, A. P., & Anderson, J. S. (2013).
 Cranial morphology and relationships of a new grippidian (Ichthyopterygia) from the Vega–Phroso Siltstone Member (Lower Triassic) of British Columbia, Canada.
 Journal of Vertebrate Paleontology, 33(4), 831–847. https://doi.org/10.1080/02724634.2013.755989

 Dai, X., and Song, H. (2020).
 Toward an understanding of cosmopolitanism in deep time: a case study of ammonoids from the middle Permian to the Middle Triassic.
 Paleobiology.
 46, 533–549. doi:10.1017/pab.2020.40

-Dalquest, W. W., & Kocurko, M. J. (1988).
-Geology and vertebrate paleontology of a Lower Permian deposit on the Brazos River, Baylor County, Texas, with the description of a new genus and species of acanthodian fish.
-Tulane Studies in Geology and Paleontology, 21 (3).

 Dalquest, W. W., Kocurko, M. J., & Grimes, J. A. (1988).
 Geology and vertebrate paleontology of a Lower Permian deposit on the Brazos River, Baylor County, Texas, with the description of a new genus and species of acanthodian fish.
 Tulane Studies in Geology and Paleontology, 21(3), 1–16.